doctrine/doctrine-website-sphinx/site/2014/12/04/doctrine_dbal_2_5_release.rst

   providers out of the box (DBAL-1050).
 - Auto detection of platform to use based on database (DBAL-757)
 - Improved SQL Server LIMIT emulation support.
 (Multiple tickets)
+- Improvements to HHVM Support (no full support yet)

-See all the changes for the 2.5.0 Release on Jira:
+See all the changes for the 2.5.0 Release on Jira, an amazing total of 316
+issues:

 - `DBAL 2.5.0
   <http://www.doctrine-project.org/jira/browse/DBAL/fixforversion/10523/>`_